-OT 03786 PREACHING OLD TESTAMENT READINGS 3 hrs.
-OF THE LECTIONARY
+OT 03786 PREACHING OLD TESTAMENT READINGS OF THE LECTIONARY

-This course examines the role and resource that the Hebrew bible texts provide for the preacher and the congregation, especially as it relates to the interpretative event.
-Students will learn ways to enter the text on its own merits, and to engage the text in their contemprary context.
+The role that the Hebrew bible texts provide for the preacher and the congregation, especially as it relates to the interpretative event allows students to learn ways to enter the text on its own merits, and to engage the text in their contemprary context.
 The main source of Psalms and other Hebrew biblical texts will be the Common Lectionary in the appropriate year.
 This course is a complement to WP 02114 which teaches the Gospel readings.
 (See WP 03786).